SensesProject/land-use/src/assets/text/en.md

 +++ intro 1

-# Transition to Sustainable Land-Use
+# The nexus of Land, Water, Food, Emissions and CDR

-Today, most of the global ice-free land is used by humans in some way or another.
-Land-use change and sustainable land management play an integral part in climate change adaptation and mitigation.
-But they also have an impact on food security, desertification, and land degradation.
+Today, a large share of the global ice-free land is used by humans in some way or another.
+Man-made infrastructure, such as cities and roads, is considered as the most intensive use of land, followed by agriculture and forestry.
+Notably, infrastructure accounts only for about 1-2% of the global ice-free land.
+In contrast, about 70% of the global ice-free land is presently used for agriculture and forestry, which provide food and timber for more than 7 Billion People.
+However, currently prevailing practices in agriculture and forestry have negative impacts on climate change, biodiversity, desertification and land degradation.

 +++ intro 2

-In this module, we first show how changing socioeconomics affected land use in recent decades.
-We then demonstrate the potentials of land-use change to mitigate climate change.
-But also its limitations and potential trade-offs.
-Finally, we emphasise the need for sustainable land solutions.
+We start this module by explaining the causes and consequences of increasing pressure on land during the last decades, largely based on historic time series from FAO.
+Subsequently, we take a look into the future of land use and its consequences, based on IAM scenarios from the IPCC 1.5°C database.
+In these forward looking scenarios, land-related GHG emission reduction and land-based Carbon Dioxide Removal (CDR) play a central role.
+However, depending on the underlying socio-economic assumptions, there can be are trade-offs between large-scale land-based mitigation and food security.
+We close this module with an outlook on a more sustainable mitigation pathway towards 1.5°C that minimzes such trade-offs through demand and supply-side measures.

 +++ pressure 0

 ## Land Is Under Pressure

-Demand for food is rising and so that for land to produce food on.
-But land is ultimately a finite resource, which heightens the pressure on it and the need for increased productivity.
+Since the 1960s the world population more than doubled (factor 2.5), while the per-capita income tripled in the same period.
+Both factors, population and income, substantically increased the demand for agricultural commodites in the last decades.
+While higher population increases the demand direclty, higher incomes shift the dietary patterns away from crops and vegetables towards animal-based products, which are more resource-intensive.
+Today, about 60-80% of all agricultural land is used for livestock production, either for livestock grazing on pasture or for growing feed on cropland.
+The increase of crop and livestock production in the last decades is also reflected in rising N2O emissions (e.g. from synthetic fertilizer application) and CH4 emissions (e.g. from enteric fermentation).

 +++ pressure 1

 ### Population and Income

-At the core of rising pressure on land lie population and income growth, the latter leading to higher living standards and higher calorie intake per capita.
+Growing population and higher per-capita incomes have been key drivers of the rising pressure on land in the last decades.

 +++ pressure 2

 ### Calorie supply

-Per capita calorie supply from fish – which only impacts land use indirectly – almost doubled.
-But the increase from livestock and secondary products, like dairy, oils, and refined sugars, is also remarkable.
+Higher per-capita incomes increase the per-capita calorie intake and shift the dietary patterns towards animal-based and processed products.

 +++ pressure 3

 ### Demand

-Higher calory intake combined with a growing population increases the global demand for these resources.
+Higher per-capita calory intake combined with a growing population increases the global demand for these resources.
 Indirectly they also increase the demand for feed and supply chain loss.

 +++ pressure 4